 Effective cleaning removes bacteria on hands, equipment and surfaces, helping to stop harmful bacteria from spreading onto food.

 Wash hands before you prepare, cook or eat food, where possible with warm soapy water.
-If it's not possible to wash your hands (for example at a picnic), use a wet wipe to clean your hands.
-Then use a sanitiser on top to sterilise them.
+If it's not possible to wash your hands (for example at a picnic), use hand sanitising wipes or gels to disinfect them.